BAS 301 : Managerial Accounting

 - Discuss the purpose of internal control systems in business and develop internal control policies and procedures.

-- Read, interpret, and analyze the annual report of a company, including the primary financial statements (income statement, balance sheet, and the statement of cash flows) and related notes.
+- Read, interpret, and analyze the annual report of a publicly held company, including the primary financial statements (income statement, balance sheet, and the statement of cash flows) and related notes.

-- Develop an operational budget, describe how to interpret the differences from budgeted amounts when evaluating actual performance and explain how the differences would be investigated.
+- Develop an operational budget and finance budget, describe how to interpret the differences from budgeted amounts when evaluating actual performance and explain how the differences would be investigated.